 Chinese elm bark is thin and can easily get damaged from mechanical impact.
-With growing tree these bark droop.
+With growing trees these bark droop.

-They come in many different sizes from small 15 centimeter ones to medium size, 45 centimeters, to the larger ones which are about two feet tall.
+They come in many different sizes from small (15 cm) to medium (45 cm), to larger ones which are about two feet tall.